 Charcoal has figured prominently in Lee Bae’s practice since 1990, when the artist first moved to Paris and took up the ubiquitous material out of economic necessity.
 In this time of transition, charcoal also provided a cultural link to home, recalling the soot-based India ink used in Korean calligraphy but also the material’s many domestic applications: In Korea, it has been used in homes as a natural purifying agent for thousands of years.
 Lee Bae continues to engage charcoal with formal and conceptual rigour, creating stunning works of art that draw out nuanced meaning from the ancient matter.

-Forming the centrepiece of Promenade is an installation of 24 sculptures from the artist’s ‚Issu du feu‘ series.
-Arranged in a modernist grid above pale sheets of mulberry paper, their formal placement evokes minimalism’s austere serial installations.
+Forming the centrepiece of Lee Bae’s most recent immersive installation, Promenade, at Perrotin Paris, 24 sculptures from the artist’s ‚Issu du feu‘ series are arranged in a modernist grid above pale sheets of mulberry paper.
+Their formal placement evokes minimalism’s austere serial installations.

 However, Lee Bae’s works are not industrially produced, but created through profoundly personal and organic means of production.
 Sourced from his hometown of Cheongdo, South Korea where the artist also maintains a studio, Lee Bae carefully selects the pine trees that he then burns for two weeks in a custom-made kiln, transforming the verdant wood into brittle, black totems.

 While the iridescent wood grain appears to be painted by the bristles of a brush, these subtle details are instead achieved through a process of gentle erasure; it is only after much careful sanding and polishing that these surfaces reveal their shimmering spectrum of blacks and greys.

-The artist’s ‚Untitled‘ works, in contrast, embody a more explicit mode of mark making.
+Another iconic series of Lee Bae is ‚Untitled‘: these works embody a more explicit mode of mark making.
 Drawn on paper with a charcoal stick dipped in natural fixatives, the abstract compositions of both singular and serialised gestures call to mind the art of calligraphy.
 Yet the individual marks do not signify as language, landing instead in the symbolism of charcoal as both artistic tool and indexical trace.

 While their surfaces exhibit faint textural details, their jagged, imperfect edges reveal the labor of artistic production: streaks and smudges that result from a simultaneous process of accumulation and removal that involves incorporating the residual powder back into the works with glue, rendering several discrete pieces into a single mass.